aliguliyev-s/Cybersecurity-Portfolio/ids-lab/readme.md

 revealed the actual C2 protocol in use.
 Two distinct request types were observed:

-- `GET /api/client_hello` — a short initial check-in, likely used by the malware to register with the C2 server.
+- `GET /api/client_hello` - a short initial check-in, likely used by the malware to register with the C2 server.
-- `GET /avast_update` — despite the name imitating a legitimate antivirus update (a common evasion technique to avoid raising suspicion in network monitoring), this request triggers a large multi-packet transfer, consistent with a stage-2 payload download.
+- `GET /avast_update` - despite the name imitating a legitimate antivirus update, this request triggers a large multi-packet transfer, consistent with a stage-2 payload download.

 Both requests share the same suspicious `Host` header